reinhardt021/music_wall_app/README.md

-Sinatra
+MUSIC WALL
 =============

-Brought to you by Lighthouse Labs
+(Brought to you by Lighthouse Labs)
+Wall app that allows visitors to view a list of songs as well as add more songs to the list.

 ## Getting Started